eduMFA/eduMFA/doc/tokens/tokentypes/radius.rst

 .. note:: Using the RADIUS token you can design migration scenarios.
 When migrating from other (proprietary) OTP solutions, you can enroll a RADIUS token for the users.
 The RADIUS token points to the RADIUS server of the old solution.
-Thus the user can authenticate against privacyIDEA with the old, proprietary token, till he is enrolled a new token in privacyIDEA.
-The interesting thing is, that you also get the authentication request with the proprietary token in the audit log of privacyIDEA.
-This way you can have a scenario, where users are still using old tokens and other users are already using new (privacyIDEA) tokens.
-You will see all authentication requests in the privacyIDEA system.
+Thus the user can authenticate against eduMFA with the old, proprietary token, till he is enrolled a new token in eduMFA.
+The interesting thing is, that you also get the authentication request with the proprietary token in the audit log of eduMFA.
+This way you can have a scenario, where users are still using old tokens and other users are already using new (eduMFA) tokens.
+You will see all authentication requests in the eduMFA system.